Freddy vs. Jason: Cast

-Additionally, Evangeline Lilly had a walk-on role as a high-school student.
+Additionally, Evangeline Lilly had a walk-on role as a high school student.
 New Line Cinema studio chief Robert Shaye, who produced every preceding Nightmare on Elm Street film, played the school principal (credited as L.E.
 Moko).

 Production

 Development

-Influenced by fan desire for a crossover film with a fight between Freddy and Jason, New Line Cinema and Paramount Pictures tried to make a Freddy vs. Jason movie in 1987.
+Influenced by fan desire for a crossover film with a fight between Freddy Krueger and Jason Voorhees, from the respective A Nightmare on Elm Street and Friday the 13th franchises, New Line Cinema and Paramount Pictures tried to make a Freddy vs. Jason movie in 1987.
 Frank Mancuso Jr. enlisted Tom McLoughlin to unite the studios, but no agreement could be made.
-When Friday the 13th Part VIII: Jason Takes Manhattan failed at the box office, Sean S. Cunningham wanted to reacquire the rights to Friday the 13th and begin working with New Line Cinema on Freddy vs. Jason.
+When Friday the 13th Part VIII: Jason Takes Manhattan failed at the box office, Sean S. Cunningham wanted to reacquire the rights to Friday the 13th and begin working with New Line on Freddy vs. Jason.
 Paramount and New Line wanted the license to the other's character so they could control a crossover film.
 Negotiations on the project collapsed, and Paramount made Jason Takes Manhattan.
 After Jason Takes Manhattan was released in 1989, the rights reverted to Scuderi, Minasian, and Barsamianto (who sold them to New Line).
 Two years after initial talks fell apart, director Joseph Zito attempted to revive the project, but neither Mancuso nor Robert Shaye were interested in pursuing the project.
 Before Cunningham could begin to work on Freddy vs. Jason, Wes Craven returned to New Line to make New Nightmare.
 This put Freddy vs. Jason on hold, but allowed Cunningham to bring Jason back with Jason Goes to Hell: The Final Friday.
 The ninth installment "turned a healthy profit".
 In a 1995 interview with Fangoria, Craven was dismissive of the idea of Freddy vs. Jason, saying it was taking "something that had a lot of impact and dignity and dragging it down to another level."
 Cunningham's "frustration" with the delayed development of Freddy vs. Jason led him to create Jason X to keep the series alive.
 Based on Jason Takes Manhattans concept of taking Jason away from Crystal Lake, the tenth film put the titular character in space.
 The film lost its biggest supporter with the resignation of president of production Michael De Luca.
 Lack of support let the finished film sit for two years before it was released on April 26, 2002.
 It was the series' lowest-grossing film at the domestic box office, and had the largest budget of any of the films to date.
 Jason Goes to Hell duo Adam Marcus and Dean Lorey were courted early on, but no official deal was finalized.